 Stimming / Self-Stimulatory Behavior / Stereotypy / Repetitive Behavior

 Common symptoms of ASD, these terms refer to repetitive body movements or repetitive movements of objects, typically used to calm oneself.
-While the signs appear in each individual differently, stimming includes behaviors such as hand-flapping, rocking, movements with fingers and vocal sounds (see definition above).
+While the signs appear in each individual differently, stimming includes behaviors such as hand-flapping, rocking, movements with fingers and echolalia (see definition above).
 These behaviors often interfere with other activities at home and school, as well as be disruptive to others in public settings.
 ABA and other forms of therapy can be helpful in teaching children other more appropriate self-regulation behaviors.